 This study introduces the use of solvent additives with different dielectric constants, such as water (ε = 79), isopropanol (ε = 18) and formamide (ε = 111), during the anodization process of WO₃ to tune the morphology and enhance the photoelectrochemical properties of the resulting nanostructures.
-While the impact of solvent additives on the synthesis of other semiconductor materials has been explored, their role in optimizing WO₃ for photoelectrocatalytic hydrogen production is relatively unexplored.
-By systematically investigating the effect of these solvents on the nanostructure formation, we aim to uncover new approaches to improving the efficiency of WO₃-based photoanodes, providing a novel pathway to enhancing hydrogen production while addressing material stability and charge separation challenges.
+While the impact of solvent additives on the synthesis of other semiconductor materials has been explored, their role in optimizing WO₃ for photoelectrocatalytic water splitting is relatively unexplored.
+By systematically investigating the effect of these solvents on the nanostructure formation, we aim to uncover new approaches to improving the efficiency of WO₃-based photoanodes, providing providing valuable insights into their potential for solar hydrogen generation while addressing material stability and charge separation challenges.
 The results provide valuable insights into optimizing WO₃-based photoanodes for environmental and energy-related applications.

 Experimental procedure